EventStore/documentation/docs/getting-started/quickstart/README.md

 In this quickstart, you will:

-- Start an EventStoreDB server using Docker.
+- Start an EventStoreDB server using Docker in GitHub Codespaces.
 - Append an event to EventStoreDB with sample code.
 - View the appended event using the Admin UI.
 - Read the appended event with sample code using the EventStoreDB client.